 In this case the coin is the mystery of an immaterial reality, and the shells are the different scientific disciplines.
 The materialists are trying to persuade us that the mystery has disappeared, so they keep saying that another scientific discipline can clarify things.
 But I’m telling you that the mystery is still there, fully intact, more profound and beautiful than ever.
 Furthermore, the mystery is not a matter of what we don’t know—as in saying that we don’t know what words and sentences and paragraphs are.
 Instead, the mystery is what we do know: we know with absolute, mathematical certainty what words and sentences are not.
 They are not physical.
 They are immaterial.
-As such, the authors of them must likewise be immaterial.
+And the authors of them are likewise immaterial.

 Again, here is our question: how is it that we are aware that we perceive the meaning of information from the world around us?
 What exactly is consciousness?
 How is it possible for us to not just process data, but also comprehend the meaning of data?
 (Remember that Einstein said such comprehension is “the eternal mystery of the world.”)
 We can either state the answer to this question clearly, or we can try to deny it and hide it under esoteric fog and incoherent babble.

 I think consciousness is the way information feels when being processed in certain complex ways.
-Since the different parts of your brain interact with each other, different parts of your reality model can interact with each other, so the model of you can interact with your model of the outside world, giving rise to the subjective sensation of the former perceiving the latter.[xx]
+Since the different parts of your brain interact with each other, different parts of your reality model can interact with each other, so the model of you can interact with your model of the outside world, giving rise to the subjective sensation of the former perceiving the latter.[xxxi]

 We might first think that Tegmark is speaking figuratively here when he calls consciousness a feeling.
 We might also think that he would not necessarily call himself a materialist, considering his extravagant view of mathematics as the basis of a Platonic reality.
 However, both hunches would be wrong.
 (Like Dehaene and Pinker, he’s trying to have his platonic cake and eat it, too.)
 He is most assuredly a materialist, but he tries to completely redefine the meaning of the word matter.
 For in addition to being “the way information feels when being processed in certain complex ways”, he also suggests that consciousness is a “phase of matter.”

 My guess is that we’ll one day understand consciousness as yet another phase of matter.
-I’d expect there to be many types of consciousness just as there are many types of liquids, but in both cases, they share certain characteristic traits that we can aim to understand.[xxi]
+I’d expect there to be many types of consciousness just as there are many types of liquids, but in both cases, they share certain characteristic traits that we can aim to understand.[xxxii]

 Remember from middle school science class that matter has four phases—solid, liquid, gas, and plasma.
 Now Tegmark posits that consciousness could be a fifth phase of matter.
 This phase could come in many varieties that feel different from one another, just as there are many varieties of liquids—such as oil and water—which feel different.
 So it turns out he wasn’t speaking figuratively at all when he suggested that consciousness is a feeling.
 “I believe that consciousness is the way information feels when being processed.
-Since matter can be arranged to process information in numerous ways of vastly varying complexity, this implies a rich variety of levels and types of consciousness.”[xxii]
+Since matter can be arranged to process information in numerous ways of vastly varying complexity, this implies a rich variety of levels and types of consciousness.”[xxxiii]

+What could any of this possibly mean?
 It means that Tegmark has still managed, more or less, to skip the question “What is information?” and instead gone straight to describing how our brains might “feel” it.
-Although he has done absolutely brilliant work and written a fascinating book about physics—especially in the study of light—when it comes to consciousness he starts speaking babble.
-He might as well, along with the Beatles, climb in the back of a newspaper taxi and, with his head in the clouds, start singing about Lucy in the sky with diamonds.
+It means that because he cannot abandon the presuppositions of materialism he is prepared to fabricate a whole new type of material.
+Although he has done absolutely brilliant work and written a fascinating book about physics—especially in the study of light—when it comes to consciousness he starts babbling.
+Three years after writing the above explanation he wrote another book in which he said that consciousness “is simply food, rearranged.”
+(I quoted him on that when I asked “Who perceives the meaning behind the medium?”)
+He might as well, along with the Beatles, climb in the back of a newspaper taxi and, with his head in the clouds, start singing about LSD.

 If the particles and forces of the Core Theory are what constitute each living being, without any immaterial soul, then the information that makes up “you” is contained in the arrangement of atoms that makes up your body, including your brain.
 There is no place for that information to go, or any way for it to be preserved, outside your body.
-There are no particles or fields that could store it and take it away.[xxiv]
+There are no particles or fields that could store it and take it away.[xxxv]

 Now even though he talks here about our physical bodies as being mediums for “information…contained in the arrangement of atoms”, he still takes that information completely for granted.
 He doesn’t talk about the nature of information anywhere in his 480-page book—an extremely loud omission for a theoretical physicist.
 It would be like an astronomer writing a book about astronomy but not bothering to explain what stars are, or a neuroscientist writing a book about how the mind creates mathematics but not bothering to explain what numbers are.
 Carroll’s omission is all the more glaring considering the title of his book, The Big Picture: On the Origins of Life, Meaning, and the Universe Itself.